-- Functional drills.
-Once your strength has returned to normal in your injured limb or joint, you will start doing specific exercises focused on balance and agility to help you reclaim any coordination that you may have lost as a result of the injury.
+Once your strength has returned to normal in your injured limb or joint, you will start doing specific exercises focused on balance and agility.
+These exercises will help you reclaim any coordination that you may have lost as a result of the injury.
 If you have a lower extremity injury, expect to be doing some brisk walking, rope jumping, hopping, or light jogging.
 If your injury is in an upper extremity, you’ll start doing some light throwing.
-You may feel terrific at this stage, but you are probably only about 75 percent recovered, so it’s important to take it slow.
+You may feel terrific at this stage, but you are probably only about 75 percent recovered.
+It’s important to take it slow.

-Our sports medicine teams monitor advances in medicine that will help athletes back to a 100 percent recovery as quickly as possible, without sacrificing safety.
+Our sports medicine teams monitor advances in medicine that will help athletes back to a 100 percent recovery.
+Ideally, as quickly as possible and without sacrificing safety.
 When you commit to these steps, and have them monitored by your medical team, you’ll be on your way to a healthy and safe recovery.